The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Method

 \subsection{Experimental Setup}

-\paragraph{Study~1: Mechanistic analysis (6 models).} We evaluate Qwen3-\{4B, 8B, 14B, 32B\}, Qwen3.5-27B, and GPT-OSS-20B on the car wash scenario with $K{=}6$ paraphrases, run three times independently (Appendix~\ref{app:models}).
+\paragraph{Study~1: Behavioral case study (6 models).} We evaluate Qwen3-\{4B, 8B, 14B, 32B\}, Qwen3.5-27B, and GPT-OSS-20B on the car wash scenario with $K{=}6$ paraphrases, run three times independently (Appendix~\ref{app:models}).
 From the span-level attributions we derive:

 where $G$ and $H$ denote the goal and heuristic spans. $\mathrm{HDR} > 1$ indicates greater heuristic than goal sensitivity.
 For monotonicity, we report $s_\text{min}$ (conflict score at 10\,m), crossover distance, and mean conflict--control offset.